-These routines have no effect if the file has already been closed.
-The value returned is unspecified.
+These routines have no effect if the port has already been closed.

-(open-input-string string) procedure
+(open-input-string string)

 Takes a string and returns a textual input port that delivers characters from the string.
+If the string is modified, the effect is unspecified.